isabella232/journeys.en/help/using/building-journeys/end.md

 # End activity{#section_vqp_4ft_dgb}

 The **End** activity allows you to mark the end of each path of the journey.
-It is not mandatory but recommended for visual clarity and reporting accuracy.
+It is not mandatory but recommended for visual clarity.
 Indeed, if the journey has several end activities, we recommend that you add a label to each end to make reports easier to read.
 See [Building your Journeys reports](../reporting/reporting.md#concept_rfj_wpt_52b).

 ![](../assets/journey54.png)